Israeli far-right activist shot and wounded in Jerusalem

 "This is a very serious incident," Jerusalem Mayor Nir Barkat said at the scene of the shooting.
 "We will hold those responsible fully accountable."

-Palestinians fear the increasing Jewish visits, along with the moving-in of dozens of Israeli settlers to homes in a crowded Arab district in the shadow of the holy compound, aim to deepen Israel's claim to the city as its eternal and indivisible capital.

-Netanyahu has promised repeatedly that the "status quo" governing Jerusalem's holiest site is not about to change, though his reassurances have not eased Palestinian fears.
+Netanyahu has promised the "status quo" governing Jerusalem's holiest site is not about to change despite the lobbying of his political allies to enable Jewish worship there.

 Palestinians seek a state in the West Bank and Gaza Strip with East Jerusalem as their capital, all territories Israel captured in a 1967 war.
 Israel annexed East Jerusalem in a move not recognized internationally.